All comparisonsTask Managers

 Todo.txt

-Taskwarrior fails first because command-line commands and configuration files must be managed to update tasks.
+Taskwarrior fails first because it breaks when command-line commands and configuration files must be managed to update tasks.

 Verdict